tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_navtiles/16-gender-health.md

   - tiles-home
   - tiles-what-can-acupuncture-treat
 ---
 From menstrual or menopausal issues to prostate problems, most people experience health and wellbeing issues specific to their gender at some point.
-Acupuncture has uniquely useful ways of caring for both men and women.
-Click here to find out more.
+Acupuncture has uniquely useful ways of caring for you whatever your gender.